anna-taway/book-store/README.md

 # Semantic-ui-react-henri-potier-store

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and used [semantic-ui-react](https://react.semantic-ui.com/).
-This project is an e-commerce platform with 2 user interfaces.
+This project is a e-commerce platform with 2 user interfaces.

 ## User Interface

 - [x] 1st user interface : Store : Display the list of Books and allow user to search for a specific one

 ![Screenshot](Store.png)
 - [x] 2nd user interface : Payment : Display the shopping cart details and the best discount

 ![Screenshot](Payment.png)